OsmoSystems/osmo-jupyter/README.md

 ### Installing for development

 1. Check out the repository and switch to its directory
-2. `pip install --editable .`
+2. Install the package "editable" so that you can edit it and consume the edited version: `pip install --editable .`

 ### Running tests

-1. `pip install pytest pytest-watch flake8`
+1. `pip install -r test_requirements.txt`
  to watch file changes and auto-run tests during development, call `pytest-watch`
 2. to run unit tests, run `pytest`
 3. to run the linter, use `flake8`